 Persons needing special assistance should contact TTY at (800) 735-2989 a minimum of one week in advance of the program.

 Like us on Facebook

-The Fine Arts Series began as the Lyceum Series in 1903 when UNT was North Texas Normal College.
+The Mary Jo and V. Lane Rawlins Fine Arts Series began as the Lyceum Series in 1903 when UNT was North Texas Normal College.
 The series has grown over the past century while never losing sight of its purpose.
-In all our endeavors we hope to enrich UNT students' lives and provide a higher quality of life here at North Texas.
-As the Fine Arts Series enters its 110th season, we hope to entertain and educate our campus community by presenting an exciting series of performing, visual, and literary arts events.
+In all our endeavors, we hope to enrich UNT students' lives and provide a higher quality of life here at North Texas.
+As the Fine Arts Series enters its 111th season, we hope to entertain and educate our campus community by presenting an exciting series of performing, visual, and literary arts events.
 All UNT Fine Arts Series performances are presented free of charge to UNT students.
-In honor of the commitment that Dr. and Mrs. Rawlins have for UNT students and the Arts, the students at UNT proudly propose to rename this series The Mary Jo and V. Lane Rawlins Fine Arts Series.

 Purchase tickets here